jtarrio/signals/docs/radio.md

 - `starting`: dispatched when the radio starts playing;
 - `stopping`: dispatched when the radio stops playing;
-- `directSampling`: dispatched when the radio enters or leaves direct sampling mode.
-The `active` property contains whether direct sampling mode is active;
 - `error`: dispatched when the radio fails because of an error.
 The `exception` property contains the exception that caused the error, if any.

 ```typescript